Ol Doinyo Lengai

 The volcano is some 370 thousand years old and is the youngest volcano in this part of the East African Rift.

-This part of Africa was one of the last places reached by white people – first European visitors to Ol Doinyo Lengai were German explorers in the late 19th century.
+This part of Africa was one of the last places reached by white people – the first European visitors to Ol Doinyo Lengai were German explorers in the late 19th century.

-This volcano is very active – every few years here takes place an eruption.
+The volcano is very active – every few years here takes place an eruption.

 Since then Ol Doinyo Lengai has been a “playground” for geologists exploring this unique natural wonder.
 Dawson himself continued the research until his decease in 2013.

-“Mountain of God” is erupting not just carbonatite lava – it is producing very specific, rare kind of it: natrocarbonatite lava.
+“Mountain of God” is erupting not just carbonatite lava – it is producing a very specific, rare kind of it: natrocarbonatite lava.
 It consists of carbonate minerals – the very rare nyerereite (Na2Ca(CO3)2) and gregoryite (Na2,K2,Ca)CO3.

 As the lava hardens, it is pitch black, with glistering crystals in it.
 But it is not for long: these carbonatite lavas are quickly weathering.
-In a few hours time the stone turns white due to the moisture.
-If the weather is dry, lava turns white in a few days time.
+In a few hours’ time, the stone turns white due to the moisture.
+If the weather is dry, lava turns white in a few days’ time.
 If the rain is raining – lava becomes white immediately.